chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 Automate HA supports custom SSH port but the same port should be used accors all the machines.

+### Certificates

+A security certificate is a small data file used as an Internet security technique through which the identity, authenticity, and reliability of a website or web application are established.
+To ensure optimal security, rotate the certificates periodically.

+Install an OpenSSL utility to create a self-signed key and certificate pair.
+Click [here](/automate/ha_cert_selfsign/) to know more.

 ### Chef Application Minimum Version

+THe minimum version for the chef applications are as follows:

+* Chef Server: **chef/automate-cs-oc-erchef/15.4.0/20230130152857**
+* Chef Habitat: **core/hab/1.6.521/20220603154827**
+* Chef Automate: **chef/deployment-service/0.1.0/20230213182348**
+* Infra Client:
+* Chef Manage & Supermarket:

+### Backup and Restore

+On-premise deployment can take place using **Filesystem** and **Object Storage**.
+If you choose `backup_config` as filesystem or object storage in your `config.toml` file, the backup is already configured during the deployment.
+Whereas, if the `backup_config` is left black, then the configuration needs to be done manually.
+Click [here](/automate/ha_backup_restore_file_system/) to know more.

+### Migration